'Coordinated moves': Kanwal Sibal after Trump declares Saudi Arabia as a major non NATO ally - BusinessToday

 Read Kanwal Sibal's full post here

-US President Donald Trump on Tuesday (local time) declared that the United States would designate Saudi Arabia as a major non-NATO ally while hosting Crown Prince Mohammed bin Salman at a White House gala dinner.
+Earlier in the day, Trump on Tuesday (local time) declared that the United States would designate Saudi Arabia as a major non-NATO ally while hosting Crown Prince Mohammed bin Salman at a White House gala dinner.

 Bloomberg reported that the status—reserved for countries with strong strategic partnerships with Washington—provides access to specific financing options, priority for certain military hardware purchases, and opportunities for joint research programmes.